 The Upper Otay Reservoir trail is a usually-quiet loop that wraps around the Upper Otay Lake.
 A number of dead trees rise up out of the lake and make the perfect perch for the birds that frequent the area.
 This makes it the perfect trail for bird watching.
 Leashed dogs are also welcome, so feel free to bring your furry friend to hike along this San Diego County hiking trail.

 The gates to the reservoir are only open from February through to October due to extreme weather conditions.
 However, pedestrians are allowed on the trail all year-round.

 Vista Conservancy Trail

 The ever-expanding Vista Conservancy Trail takes hikers past Native American grinding stones and native oaks.
-This network of trails was created in partnership with the City of Vista in order to preserve creek beds and other part of the otherwise dwindling natural environment.
+This network of trails was created in partnership with the City of Vista to preserve creek beds and other parts of the otherwise dwindling natural environment.